Web Design 2000-2018

 Web Design Trends-02

-This was a kind of great era when smart web design was born, yet there was still a long way to UX/UI.
+This was a great era when smart web design was born, yet there was still a long way to UX/UI.
 About 56% of users of that time browsed on huge monitors with 800×600 screen resolution.
 Cartoonish visuals were typical for most websites.
 Developers already used PHP3, HTML4, and CSS2.
 Also, website pages started to become more dynamic and contain less text.

 Since late 2001, Internet speed has been continuously growing.
 This has allowed developers and web designers to shift from purely textual content and readability as the only characteristic of website usability.